sodoherty-ai/atlantic-2025-djlkmrso/readme.md

 **(See issues section for fix)**

 1. Install [Ollama](https://ollama.com).
-2. from terminal also run: `ollama pull granite3.3`
+2. From terminal also run: `ollama pull granite3.3`
 3. Optionally change `granite3.3` to the model you picked in your `.env` file.

 ### Using watsonx.ai